mieweb/docs/content/functions/portal-management/applicant-portal.md

 ## Update System Settings

-Following the instructions below, *update* these system settings:
+Following the instructions below, *update* these system settings, if you are on a legacy database system.
+If you are on a current release, these items will already be configured out of the box:

 * NMC, Registrations, Set New Patient at Temporary
 * NMC, User Security, Force Security Role